 Many people mistakenly believe that alcohol is an aphrodisiac.
 However, over time too much alcohol can actually put a dampener on your sex drive.

-Drinking too much over an extended period of time can turn a temporary condition like 'Brewer's Droop' into full-blown impotence (1).
-Drinking can also cause damage if you're planning to have children.
-Women who drink over the government’s daily unit guidelines can take longer to become pregnant and can suffer from menstrual and fertility problems.
+Drinking too much over an extended period of time can turn a temporary condition like 'brewer's droop' into full-blown impotence1.
+Drinking alcohol can also affect your fertility if you're planning to have children.
+Women who drink over the low risk alcohol unit guidelines can take longer to become pregnant and can suffer from menstrual and fertility problems.

 Recapture your spark

-If you're serious about not letting alcohol get between you and great sex, then it's best to try cutting down together.
-Start by planning romantic nights that don't involve drinking alcohol at all, or make sure that you keep the amount on offer to within the daily unit guidelines.
+If you're serious about not letting alcohol get between you and great sex, then it's best to try cutting down on alcohol all-together.
+Start by planning romantic nights that don't involve drinking alcohol at all, or make sure that you keep the amount on offer to within recommended guidance of not regularly drinking more than 14 units a week for both men and women.

 Practical ways to cut back on booze